 Do you love Breton tops as much as I do?
-Is your wardrobe brimming with Cocos?
+Is your wardrobe brimming with Coco tops?
 I thought it'd be interesting to learn more about how the enduring fashion for the gorgeous striped staple emerged, so I asked my friend Amber Butchart, fashion historian and author, to write a guest post for us on their history.
 Amber has just finished writing her second book all about Nautical Chic, which comes out next year.
 Can.
 Not.
 Wait.
+[Update: It's out now!]
 In the meantime, lucky us, we get to read an abridged version of the section on stripes before anyone else...

 'Bateau pecheur', fishing boats off Naples, 1840, from the National Maritime Museum

 Stripes were popular among mariners as they were highly visible if a man were to fall over board.
 18th century seamen wore vertically striped trousers, and Nelson even had a pair of striped stockings in 1797 (below left).
 They weren’t even regulation uniform!
 But they fed into the fads for striped hose that had been in and out of favour for men of fashion since the 17th century.
 Thanks to breeches, men’s legs were on display at this time and just begging to be decorated.